DataBiosphere/jade-data-repo/datarepo-clienttests/README.md

   * testScripts: List of test script specifications (i.e. instance of the TestScriptSpecification POJO class, serialized into JSON).
 Each specification should include the below required fields:
     * name: Name of the test script class to run
-    * totalNumberToRun: Integer number of user journeys to run
+    * numberOfUserJourneyThreadsToRun: Integer number of user journeys to run
-    * numberToRunInParallel: Integer number of user journeys to run in parallel (i.e. size of the thread pool)
+    * userJourneyThreadPoolSize: Integer number of user journeys to run in parallel (i.e. size of the thread pool)
     * expectedTimeForEach: Integer number of time units indicating the maximum amount of time a user journey thread will be allowed to execute.
     * expectedTimeForEachUnit: String representation of the Java TimeUnit class (e.g. MILLISECONDS, SECONDS, MINUTES)